etendosoftware/docs/compiled_docs.md

 ####  Test your HQL: the HQL Query Tool

 There is an Etendo HQL Query Tool which allows you to try an HQL query directly in the Etendo Classic interface.
-The module can be found in the central repository or in the forge [here](){target="\_blank"}.
-The user manual of the HQL Query Tool can be found here.
+The module can be found in the [Github repository](https://github.com/etendosoftware/org.openbravo.utility.hqlquerytool).
+This module creates a System Administrator window in which you can enter an HQL query and see the result.
+This window includes a list of all entities and their properties.
+The HQL Query Tool is a very useful tool to test HQL queries and to see the result of the query.

 ####  Calling Processes/Stored Procedures from the DAL